UserIdentifier: Implicit User Representations for Simple and Effective Personalized Sentiment Analysis

-To alleviate these training and storage costs, we propose training a single, global personalized model, which can capture user-specific knowledge by conditioning on a unique, user-specific set of tokens, dubbed the ``user identifier''.
-This is shown in Fig.~\ref{fig:uid}, where we add the pre-determined, non-trainable user identifiers ``<kat>'' and ``<bee>'' to the sample, and then train the main transformer model, on these augmented samples.
-This is similar to the prompting of models like GPT-3, however, here the prompt is fixed and used as a data augmentation during training, and the model is not generative.
-As such, we only do training once, and have one set of shared parameters for all users.
-We empirically show that randomly generated user identifiers provide $1.5\%-13\%$ classification accuracy improvement, over the prefix-tuning based method.
+To alleviate these training and storage costs and also improve overall performance, we propose training a single, shared personalized model, which can capture user-specific knowledge by conditioning on a unique, user-specific sequence of tokens from the classifier's vocabulary.
+We name this sequence ``user identifier'', and dub the underlying method of adding user identifiers to the input \uid{}.
+This is shown in Fig.~\ref{fig:uid}, where we add the randomly generated, and non-trainable user identifiers ``\texttt{anka Sau}'' and ``\texttt{Beh KY}'' to each user's sample, and then train the transformer classifier model, on these augmented samples.
+The user identifiers just use the underlying model's vocabulary and embeddings and do not add any tokens nor any user embeddings to the model.
+They are also static over time, and unique to each user, which means the user ``bee'' in Fig.~\ref{fig:uid} will have ``\texttt{Beh KY}'' pre-pended to all their samples, and no other user has this identifier.
+This is similar to the prompting of models like GPT-3~\cite{brown2020language}, however, here the prompt is fixed and used as data augmentation during training, and the model is not generative.
+As such, we only do training once and have one set of shared parameters for all users. ~The approach is similar in essence to those of~\citet{daume2009frustratingly,KOCON2021102643,kocon2021learning}, which augments each individual feature with domain annotations.